Cogmasters/concord/cee/DESIGN.md

    e.g. memory leaks can be detected and fixed with the help of https://cee.studio, ASAN, or valgrind

-## Later iterations

-* Memory leak removal is considered as an optimization, it should be handled in later iterations.
+*  Memory leak removal is considered as an optimization, it should be handled easily in later iterations with advanced tooling like cee.studio

 *  Performance optimziation should be easy to do.